Probabilistic model predictive safety certification for learning-based control: Introduction

-\textit{Contributions:} We provide a safety certification framework which allows for enhancing arbitrary learning-based control methods with safety guarantees\footnote{Inputs provided by a human can be similarly enhanced by the safety certification scheme, which relates e.g. to the concept of electronic stabilization control from automotive engineering.} and which is suitable for possibly large-scale systems with continuous and chance constrained input and state spaces.
+\textit{Contributions:} We provide a safety certification framework which allows for enhanced arbitrary learning-based control methods with safety guarantees\footnote{Inputs provided by a human can be similarly enhanced by the safety certification scheme, which relates e.g.\ to the concept of electronic stabilization control from automotive engineering.} and which is suitable for possibly large-scale systems with continuous and chance constrained input and state spaces.
 In order to enable efficient implementation and scalability, we provide an online algorithm together with a data-driven synthesis method to compute backup solutions that can be realized by real-time capable and established model predictive control (MPC) solvers, e.g.~\cite{wang2010fastMpc,domahidi2012efficientInteriorPoint,houska2011acado}.
 Compared to previously presented safety frameworks for learning-based control, e.g. \cite{fisac2017generalSafetyFramework}, the set of safe state and action pairs is implicitly represented through an online optimization problem, enabling us to circumvent its explicit offline computation, which generally suffers from the curse of dimensionality.

-Different from related concepts, like those presented in \cite{wabersich2018linear,Gurriet2018,Mannucci2018,Bastani2019}, we consider possibly nonlinear stochastic systems that can be represented as linear systems with bounded model uncertainties and possibly unbounded additive noise.
+Unlike related concepts, such as those presented in \cite{wabersich2018linear,Gurriet2018,Mannucci2018,Bastani2019}, we consider possibly nonlinear stochastic systems that can be represented as linear systems with bounded model uncertainties and possibly unbounded additive noise.
 For this class of systems, we present an automated, parametrization free and data-driven design procedure that is tailored to the context of learning the system dynamics.
+Due to our specific formulation, we can maintain recursive feasibility of the underlying optimization problem, which is a distinctive difference to related stochastic MPC and safety filter schemes.
 Using the example of safely learning to track a trajectory with a car, we show how to construct a safe reinforcement learning algorithm using our framework in combination with a basic policy search algorithm.